How to generate an OpenAPI document with Pydantic V2

 models.

 Now we have a complete OpenAPI document that we can use to generate SDK clients for our API.
-However, the generated OpenAPI schema does not contain descriptions or example values for the models.
-We can add these details to the Pydantic models to improve the generated OpenAPI schema.
+However, the generated OpenAPI document does not contain descriptions or example values for the models.
+We can add these details to the Pydantic models to improve the generated OpenAPI document.

 Let’s add docstrings to the Pet